Speaking

 -*Relevant information: Did you select the most important information?
 Did you write a good summary?

 -*Processing of information.
-Did you "cut and paste" or did you rewrite and use your own words?
+Did you "cut and paste" or did you rewrite and use your own words?-*Relevant information: Did you select the most important information?
+Did you write a good summary?

 -Grammar: Did you use grammar studied so far?
 Did you check there are no mistakes?)